GovStackWorkingGroup/sandbox-infra/spec/1-main.md

 # GovStack Sandbox Infrastructure Documentation

-This repository is a part of [GovStack sandbox](https://github.com/GovStackWorkingGroup/sandbox).
+This repository is part of the [GovStack sandbox](https://github.com/GovStackWorkingGroup/sandbox).

 ## How to run